ABOUT uS

 Uilleann Pipes

-The uilleann pipes are an instrument that I have picked up slightly more recently, as I have only been playing since my Freshman year in high school.
+The uilleann pipes are an instrument that I have picked up slightly more recently, as I have only been playing since my freshman year in high school.
 Despite that, I have practiced tirelessly at what is often considered to be a very unique, and very difficult instrument.
 I frequently play the uilleann pipes at local pub sessions with groups of other Irish musicians, and have found through Irish music a community of friends that will last a lifetime.
 I have a full set of pipes pitched in D made by Brian Bigley, whom I would recommend wholeheartedly to anyone looking for pipes, as he has become a great friend and has made me an absolutely fantastic set of pipes.

 Tin Whistle